maxistephan/axact/README.md

-# axact
+# `axact`

+> a resource monitor in your browser, in Rust

-This is a fork of axact, a resource monitor in your browser.
+This is a fork of [axact](https://github.com/fasterthanlime/axact) with memory and temperature info.

 ![example-screenrec.gif](./assets/example-screenrec.gif)